qtumproject/qtumcore-lib/README.md

 ## Contributing

 Please send pull requests for bug fixes, code optimization, and ideas for improvement.
-For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/bitpay/bitcore-lib/blob/master/CONTRIBUTING.md) file.

 ## Building the Browser Bundle